joelparkerhenderson/social-value-orientation/README.md

 Social value orientation (SVO) is a psychological trait that is defined as an individual’s natural preference with respect to the allocation of resources.

-The trait has 2 categories:
+SVO has 2 categories:

 * A "pro-self" person wants to maximize their own outcome.

 * A "pro-social" person wants to maximize their group's outcomes.

-The trait has 3 subcategories:
+SVO has 3 subcategories:

-* A pro-self "competitor" wants to maximize their own outcome, relative to others’ outcomes.
+* A pro-self "competitor" wants to maximize their own outcome relative to others’ outcomes.

-* A pro-self "individualist" wants to maximize their own outcome, regardless of others’ outcomes.
+* A pro-self "individualist" wants to maximize their own outcome regardless of others’ outcomes.

-* A pro-social "cooperator" wants to maximize their group's outcomes, and also want others’ outcomes to be equivalent.
+* A pro-social "cooperator" wants to maximize their group's outcomes, and wants all outcomes to be equivalent.

 <h2><a name="experiment">Experiment</a></h2>